json420/dbase32/doc/dbase32.rst

     Raise a ``ValueError`` if *text* is not a valid D-Base32 encoded ID.

-    This function will raise a ``ValueError`` if *text* contains any letters that aren't part of the D-Base32 alphabet.
+    This function will raise a ``ValueError`` if *text* contains any letters that are not in :data:`DB32ALPHABET`.
 For example:

     >>> check_db32('39AYA9AY')
     >>> check_db32('39AY27AZ')